English

 1. Keep the current version - ignore the incoming change

-3. Merge manually - combine both changes yourself and submit a new version
+3. Merge manually - combine both changes yourself and submit a new write with the current base_version

 Best practices